Glossary

 Royal: n., royal sail, on the mast above the topgallant

-Royal yard: n., a spar used to spread the top of the sail on the royalmast
+Royal yard: n., a pole used to support the top of the sail on the royalmast

 Royalmast: n., the small mast immediately above the topgallant mast